sherpa/sherpa/docs/developer/index.rst

 `~sherpa.astro.data.DataPHA.quality` columns for PHA data which are converted to integer values.

-One example of where there is incomplete validation is that the `~sherpa.astro.data.DataPHA.bin_lo` and `~sherpa.astro.data.DataPHA.bin_hi` fields are not checked to ensure that both are set, or that they are in descending order, that the
+One example of incomplete validation is that the `~sherpa.astro.data.DataPHA.bin_lo` and `~sherpa.astro.data.DataPHA.bin_hi` fields are not checked to ensure that both are set, or that they are in descending order, that the